 One decision I had to make right away—what to do about sequels?
 Sequels change things.
 Sometimes a second film will give a revisionist summary of the first.
 Consider The Evil Dead.
 The sequel nearly completely rewrites the original.
 For the kind of analysis I do in this book, I couldn’t have shifting sands, so I decided not to discuss sequels.
 On the other hand, remakes speak volumes about the Bible.
 If a remake existed at the time I wrote this book, I included it.
 Like the MPAA numbers, however, this factor is constantly changing.

 Unlike my previously published works, this book was written for a general, educated readership.
 You don’t need any advanced training to know what I’m talking about.
 You really don’t even need to watch the movies.
 For me this is a guilty pleasure sort of book.
 Few people believe Hollywood has much profound to say (although I think it does), so movies are just for fun.
 A lifetime of watching films has convinced me that there is serious intellectual work going on, at least some of the time.

 This book was written to share insights about how popular media, well, mediates our understanding of the Good Book.
 It might profitably be compared with the Sleepy Hollow article that preceded it, but both stand by themselves.
 Already before I’d finished it, I’d begun work on a sequel.
 That book spun off in a different direction due to the announcement of a new series of books by Fortress Press and Lexington Academic.
 Look on the next page for that.
-Holy Horror has been delayed until early 2019.
+Holy Horror is available on the McFarland website or from Amazon.

 Among the many monsters considered, demons feature rather obviously.